BuvinJT/distbuilder/docs/LowLevel.md

 with any that already exist.
 If set to `True`, and the path already exists, the new download will overwrite the prior file.

+### getPassword

+    getPassword( isGuiPrompt=True )

+**Returns**: the password input by the user

+**isGuiPrompt**: If enabled, uses the Tk library to drive a gui prompt.
+(Such requires a gui operating system / distro, of course.)
+If not enabled, the password input prompt will work via a terminal interface.

 ### Aliased standard python functions

         exists                 os.path.exists